divyag9/w251/hw9/README.md

-HW 09
+HW 09 Answers

-•	How long does it take to complete the training run? (hint: this session is on distributed training, so it will take a while) – 124K steps – 2days 13 hours
+•	How long does it take to complete the training run? (hint: this session is on distributed training, so it will take a while) \
+  It took approximately 2days and  11 hours to train around 120K steps

 •	Do you think your model is fully trained?
-How can you tell?
+How can you tell? \
+  I think it is trained since the train loss has reduced and has flattened out to a point where it might not reduce further.

-•	Were you overfitting? – not really since the train loss and eval loss are approximately same, the train loss is not very low
+•	Were you overfitting?
+  I don't think the model was overfitting since the train loss and eval loss are approximately at the same rate.
+Also I didn't train it   till too long.
+Also I think there is enough training data.

-•	Were your GPUs fully utilized? – GPU fully utilized
+•	Were your GPUs fully utilized?
+  The GPUs were fully utilized

 •	Did you monitor network traffic (hint: apt install nmon ) ?
-Was network the bottleneck?
-No
+Was network the bottleneck? \
+  The network was not the bottleneck, even though we were allocated  1000 Mbps looks like the internal network is faster than advertised so the rate was at ???

 •	Take a look at the plot of the learning rate and then check the config file.
-Can you explain this setting? - varying the learning rate during the course of training
+Can you explain this setting? \
+  The learning rate was based on the transformer policy.
+Increasing the learning rate linearly for the first warmup_steps training steps, and decreasing it thereafter proportionally to the inverse square root of the step number.
+We see that variation in the graph

 •	How big was your training set (mb)?
-How many training lines did it contain?
+How many training lines did it contain? \
-958585615 Jun 30 19:00 train.clean.en.shuffled.BPE_common.32K.tok – 914MB – 4524869 lines
+  train.clean.en.shuffled.BPE_common.32K.tok – 959MB – 4524869 lines \
-1022911003 Jun 30 19:12 train.clean.de.shuffled.BPE_common.32K.tok – 976MB – 4524869 lines
+  train.clean.de.shuffled.BPE_common.32K.tok – 1023MB – 4524869 lines

-•	What are the files that a TF checkpoint is comprised of? -
+•	What are the files that a TF checkpoint is comprised of? \
+  It consists of the checkpoint, the model data, index and meta files

-•	How big is your resulting model checkpoint (mb)? - 852267044
+•	How big is your resulting model checkpoint (mb)?  \
+  The resulting model checkpoint was 853MB

 •	Remember the definition of a "step".
-How long did an average step take?
-1.6 seconds
+How long did an average step take? \
+  The average step took around 1.6 seconds

-•	How does that correlate with the observed network utilization between nodes?
+•	How does that correlate with the observed network utilization between nodes? \